decentstack/decentstack/README.md

 Filters should have their `share` invoked last to process a complete list of locally available feeds, and should receive first priority on `accept`.

-Stores should have their 'share' invoked first since they provide the lists of available feeds, and their 'accept' last so that any feeds that reach it must have passed the filters, also they must honor the rule:
+Stores should have their `share` invoked first since they provide the lists of available feeds, and their `accept` last so that any feeds that reach it must have passed the filters, also they must honor the rule:
 "last `accept` callback in the stack instantiates a feed locally if missing".

-Thus it is recommended to have your core stores be appended last (last `accept` instantiates a feed locally if missing).
-And your filters should be put in the beginning of the stack so they can process complete sets of feeds/meta.

 ```asciiart
       ( TRANSMITTER )                                ( RECEIVER )